 Abstract

 Code-switching is the linguistic phenomenon when more than one language is used in one utterance.
-A line of studies showed that there can be an additional cognitive cost for bilinguals in a code-switching context (Grainger & Beauvillain, 1987; Soares & Grosjean, 1984; Olson , 2017) and Shen et al. (2020) found that in English-Chinese code-switching tonal cues can help mitigate switch cost.
-The present study will align with Shen et al. (2020) study, examining the role of acoustic cues in auditory recognition of English-Spanish CS utterances.
-The present study seeks to expand the conclusions made in Shen et al. (2020) by gathering evidence from a different type of language pair.
-Due to the limited number of participants and the nature of the small size of effect of our topic, the evidence we found was not able to expand former study’s conclusion, while raise new questions in this line of studies: the naturalness of (re)synthesized code-switching speech and the roles of different acoustic properties.
+A line of studies showed that there can be an additional cognitive cost for bilinguals in a code-switching context (Grainger & Beauvillain, 1987; Soares & Grosjean, 1984; Olson , 2017) and Shen et al. (2020) found that in English-Chinese code-switching, tonal cues can help mitigate switch cost.
+The present study aligns with Shen et al. (2020), examining the role of acoustic cues in auditory recognition of English-Spanish CS utterances and expands on the conclusions made in Shen et al. (2020) by gathering evidence from a different type of language pair.
+Due to the limited number of participants and the nature of the small size of effect of our topic, the evidence we found was not able to expand the former study’s conclusion, though it does raise new questions about the role of acoustic cues during bilingual speech perception, particularly with regard to the naturalness of (re)synthesized code-switching speech and the roles of different acoustic properties.

 Introduction

 Bilingual communication is a common practice in almost all the countries around the world and constitutes an important area in linguistic studies (Schmidt, 2014).
 Bilingual communications differ from monolingual ones in that bilinguals can alter their ways of communication according to the counterpart: when bilinguals are with monolinguals, they may avoid using their other language(s) while when they communicate with other bilinguals who share their language(s), they may change completely to the other language or bring elements of the other language(s) into the one already in use (Grosjean, 2013).
 This difference in using language(s) has been discussed by Grosjean (2013) as bilingual and monolingual language modes.
 Especially, for bilinguals, language mode is the state of activation of their languages (say language A and language B) and language processing mechanism at a given point of time, or a specific occasion of communication: the level of activation for language A and B along the language-mode continuum, as illustrated in his work (Figure 1).
-As a bilingual speaker moves along the language-mode continuum in different linguistic contexts, the amount of use of the other language (guest language), the amount and type of mixed language use, the ease of processing the two language and the frequency of the base-language change will undergo changes accordingly.
-One common practice when bilingual communicates in bilingual mode is switching from one language to another, and often in one utterance.
+As a bilingual speaker moves along the language-mode continuum in different linguistic contexts, the amount of use of the other language (guest language), the amount and type of mixed language use, the ease of processing the two languages and the frequency of the base-language change will undergo changes accordingly.
+One common practice when a bilingual individual communicates in bilingual mode is switching from one language to another, and often in one utterance.

 Figure 1